citp/privacy-policy-historical/f/fr/fre/freedownloadsapps.com.md

-> *The following text is extracted and transformed from the freedownloadsapps.com privacy policy that was archived on 2016-04-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160413022914id_/http%3A//freedownloadsapps.com/info/Privacy_Policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the freedownloadsapps.com privacy policy that was archived on 2016-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161219155649id_/http%3A//freedownloadsapps.com/info/Privacy_Policy.asp) for the most accurate reproduction.*

 # Privacy Policy - freedownloadsapps.com

+  * Privacy Policy

 The privacy of our visitors to freedownloadsapps is important to us.
 freedownloadsapps is serious regarding the privacy of Internet users because our business success depends upon our ability to maintain the trust of our users.